Medina River

 The Medina River is located in south central Texas, United States, in the Medina Valley.
 It was also known as the Rio Mariano, Rio San Jose, or Rio de Bagres (Catfish river).
-Its source is in springs in the Edwards Plateau in northwest Bandera County, Texas and merges with the San Antonio River in southern Bexar County, Texas, for a course of 120 miles.
+Its source is in springs in the Edwards Plateau in northwest Bandera County, Texas, and it merges with the San Antonio River in southern Bexar County, Texas, for a course of 120 miles.
 It contains the Medina Dam in NE Medina County, Texas which restrains Lake Medina.
 Much of its course is owned and operated by the Bexar-Medina-Atascosa Water District to provide irrigation services to farmers and ranchers.

 History

 The Medina River was named after Pedro de Medina, a Spanish cartographer, by Alonso de León, Spanish governor of Coahuila, New Spain in 1689.
 It once served as the official boundary between Texas and Coahuila with the San Antonio River being considered its tributary.
 At that time, the river was called the Medina all the way to the Gulf of Mexico, but now the part below the confluence is called the San Antonio River.

 From 1849, Castroville on the river was a water stop on the San Antonio-El Paso Road and a stagecoach station on the San Antonio-El Paso Mail and San Antonio-San Diego Mail Line.